Work package table configuration

 Include/exclude work packages from a specific project or subproject

-To view all work packages across all projects you could select everything, or use the global work package tables.
+If you want to view all work packages across all projects, you can either select all projects manually or use the global work package tables.

 Filter by ID or work package name